Shopify/sewing-kit-next/documentation/contributing/creating-a-new-package.md

-# Creating a new package in Sewing Kit
+# Creating a new package in Loom

 To generate a new package in this codebase, simply run: